zulkifalkhan/DeliverSync/readme.txt

-DeliverSync
+<h2>DeliverSync</h2>
-DeliverSync is a microservice designed to optimize the process of assigning orders to riders based on their real-time location and availability, ensuring timely and efficient deliveries.
+<h5>DeliverSync is a microservice designed to optimize the process of assigning orders to riders based on their real-time location and availability, ensuring timely and efficient deliveries.</h5>

 ## Key Features
 - Real-Time Updates